bartoszmrosek/bartoszmrosek/README.md

 - 👋 Hi, I’m @bartoszmrosek

+### To get to know me better visit https://bartoszmrosek.me/

 - 👀 I'm interested in React.Js with Typescript
 - 🌱 I’m currently learning React, Typescript for frontend and Node.js with Express for backend
 - 💞️ I’m looking to collaborate on any future projects!